bcrodrigo/bcrodrigo/README.md

 #### [Discrete Dipole Approximation for Light Scattering](https://github.com/bcrodrigo/OpenDDA_MPI_modifications)

 The Discrete-Dipole Approximation (DDA) is a numerical method that represents an arbitrarily-shaped particle as electric dipoles on a cubic lattice.
 There are many implementations, but the one I used was [OpenDDA](https://github.com/drjmcdonald/OpenDDA).
 In particular, I made some modifications to use the parallelized version using the Message-Passing Interface (MPI) for distributed memory clusters.
-You can see all the modifications I did in the [following repository](https://github.com/bcrodrigo/OpenDDA_MPI_modifications) in my Github.
+You can see all the modifications I did in the [following repository](https://github.com/bcrodrigo/OpenDDA_MPI_modifications).

 #### [Generating Dipole Locations for Different Particle Shapes](https://github.com/bcrodrigo/dipole_locations/tree/main)

 Using Python I wrote scripts to generate different kinds of particle shapes: sphere, cylinder, helices, in order to generate input targets for OpenDDA.
-You can see the code in my Github [dipole_locations](https://github.com/bcrodrigo/dipole_locations/tree/main) repository.
+You can see the code in the [dipole_locations](https://github.com/bcrodrigo/dipole_locations/tree/main) repository.

 <img src="/images/sphere_preview.png" alt="sphere_preview" width="150" height="auto"> <img src="/images/cylinderpreview.jpg" alt="cylinder_preview" width="150" height="auto"> <img src="/images/helixpreviewLH.jpg" alt="helix_preview" width="150" height="auto">